Living at Casa Milagro

 Does someone have to be homeless?

 Yes, we only house people who are either literally homeless or chronically homeless.
-(Click this link for a definition of those terms
+(Click this link for a definition of those terms)

 Do people pay rent?
 Can they have a job?
 How much monthly income can they have?

-Yes, people pay 30% of their monthly income plus a flat $210 monthly Supplement fee that covers food and household supplies.
+Yes, people pay 30% of their monthly income plus a voluntary $30 monthly Supplement fee for community household supplies.
 People can have a job but to qualify for housing their income must meet federal income guidelines of "Very Low Income," $32,050/year ($2,670/month) or "Extremely Low Income," $19,250/year ($1,604/month).
-However, once someone has signed a lease, they do not have to meet the "Very Low or Extremely Low" income standards, they can make more than these amounts, but their 30% share of the rent will always be based on current income. â€‹
+However, once someone has signed a lease, they do not have to meet the "Very Low or Extremely Low" income standards, they can make more than these amounts, but their 30% share of the rent will always be based on current income.

 Is there a lease?